Learn how to use a Mac and Mac OS X

 Amazingly Ultra

 Talk about ultrathin, the MacBook Air redefines the portable computer.
-Despite measuring just 0.76 inches at it's thickest point and weighing only 3 pounds, it packs a 13.3-inch widescreen LED backlit display and full-size keyboard.
-The MacBook Air is an ideal companion for the frequent business traveler, student, or mobile user.
-It offers the essential speed, performance, and features without compromising on features.
+Despite measuring just 0.76 inches at it's thickest point and weighing only 3 pounds, the MacBook Aire packs a 13.3-inch widescreen LED backlit display and full-size keyboard.
+It is the ideal companion for the frequent business traveler, student, or ultra mobile user.
+It offers the essential speed, performance, and Mac-based experience without compromising on features.

-standard SATA hard drive or a 1.86GHz models with a solid state drive.
+standard SATA hard drive or a 2.13GHz model with a solid state drive.

 In the Box